 Do you have old amalgam fillings?

 Our Baby Boomer patients will recall that in their early years, fillings were made of metal, including gold and silver amalgam.
 Although these materials will strengthen your teeth and stop bacteria from spreading, the appearance of composite resin is virtually indistinguishable from your natural dental material.
 Additionally, composite will bond with your tooth better than metal and does not expand and contract like metal does.
 Thus, composite fillings can more effectively prevent future dental damage.
 Many patients have their silver amalgam fillings replaced with composite for esthetic reasons or because the older fillings no longer protect their teeth well.

-We invite you schedule an appointment for all your oral health care needs.
+We invite you to schedule an appointment for all your oral health care needs.

 Drs.
 Malone and Costa provide compassionate dental care to individuals and families living in the Knoxville communities of Powell, Karns, Farragut, Seymour, Maryville, Oak Ridge and the surrounding areas.
 We provide the full range of dental services you and your family might need.
 Call today!